piotrmurach/pastel/README.md

 ### 2.4 Strip

-Strip all color sequence characters from the provided strings.
-The return value will be eithre array of modified strings or a single string.
+Strip only color sequence characters from the provided strings and preserve any movement codes or other escape sequences.
+The return value will be either array of modified strings or a single string.
 The arguments are not modified.

 ```ruby
 pastel.strip("\e[1m\e[34mbold blue text\e[0m")  # => "bold blue text"